mongodb/mongo-python-driver/doc/examples/client_bulk.rst

 ----------------

 If any errors occur during the bulk write, a :class:`~pymongo.errors.ClientBulkWriteException` will be raised.
-If the error was a server, connection, or network error, the ``error`` field of the exception will contain more details.
+If a server, connection, or network error occurred, the ``error`` field of the exception will contain that error.

 Individual write errors or write concern errors get recorded in the ``write_errors`` and ``write_concern_errors`` fields of the exception.
 The ``partial_result`` field gets populated with the results of any operations that were successfully completed before the exception was raised.

 .. _ordered_client_bulk:

-Ordered Bulk Write
+Ordered Operations
 ....................

 In an ordered bulk write (the default), if an individual write fails, no further operations will get executed.